 Lewis and Clark explored it by 19th-century canoe, and Sam Hill created the Historic Columbia River Highway for curious 20th-century day-trippers.
 These days, the Columbia River Gorge is increasingly becoming a destination for hoppy adventure.
 With a growing collection of breweries on the Oregon side, the Gorge offers plenty of tastes for brew fans.
-Get to know Gorge breweries this summer.
+Get to know Gorge breweries this season.
 (Designated drivers and responsible consumption are the keys to safe fun!)

 Just 17 miles west of Portland, Troutdale is the gateway to the Columbia River Gorge and the western threshold to the Gorge beer trail.
 Stop in at McMenamins Edgefield Brewery, the company’s largest brewery, which opened in 1991 in the cannery building of the former county poor farm.
 Stay overnight in one of Edgefield’s 100 European-style guest rooms and enjoy the entire 74-acre campus, complete with restaurants, small tasting rooms and gardens.
 Summer session: Try Copper Moon, a 100% organic pale ale with extra malt flavor that will quench your thirst with an ABV just over 5%.

 Aaron Hanson, owner of Bunsenbrewer in Sandy, describes his taproom and pub as “half science lab, half living room,” explaining that the decor and glassware carry a laboratory theme.
 Bunsenbrewer opened in December of 2013 and is the little town’s only brewery.
 Rising temps: Don’t miss Fahrenheit, a habañero Belgian red ale.

 Perched on the banks of the Columbia River, Thunder Island Brewing in Cascade Locks opened in 2013 as the project of beer-loving outdoor enthusiasts.
 In addition to great beers, you can’t beat Thunder Island’s picturesque patio.
 Raise a glass: Try the crisp Kolsch and watch the sailboats out on the water.